WSI Fact Sheet #1

 Reporting and Filing Workplace Accidents

-When Should You Report an Accident/Injury?
+When Do You Report an Accident/Injury?

 If there is any doubt whether your injury/illness is work related, file a claim immediately.
 Workers who do not report workplace accidents may lose the protection of the Workplace Safety and Insurance Act.
 Some of the protections include health care, loss of earnings payments and the obligation to re-employ the injured worker.